Special Needs Trusts: What, Why, When and What Else?

 In order to qualify as a pooled trust, the trust must meet several statutory requirements.

 Unlike the SSSNT discussed earlier, in the case of a pooled trust, the statute does not specifically require that the beneficiary be under 65 years of age.
 So a person over 65 years of age can still be the beneficiary of a pooled trust.
-For SSI purposes, if a person over 65 transfers assets to a pooled trust for his/her own benefit, a transfer penalty will be imposed.
+For SSI purposes, if a person over 65 transfers assets to a pooled trust for their own benefit, a transfer penalty will be imposed.
 For Medicaid, however, some states do not impose a transfer penalty to pooled trust transfers by persons who are over 65 years old.

 Generally, clients will want to consider using pooled trusts in the same type of circumstances as they would for the SSSNT trust, including: